-Attorney David Milton joined the firm in 2007.
+Attorney David Milton joined the firm in 2007 and became a partner in 2013.
 He represents people whose constitutional rights have been violated by police officers and other government officials.
 He handles individual and class action lawsuits seeking compensation for people who have been harmed by the abusive actions of law enforcement officers.
 Cases he has worked on have also resulted in positive changes in police and prison practices.
 David’s cases focus on police brutality, false arrest, inhumane prison conditions and practices, and First Amendment violations.

 David successfully argued the case of Glik v.
 Cunniffe, 655 F.3d 78 (1st Cir.
 2011), in the United States Court of Appeals for the First Circuit.
 In a landmark decision that has received favorable attention nationwide, the Court affirmed that the First Amendment protects the right to film police officers performing their duties in public.
 The New York Times described the Court’s opinion as “an important decision” upholding “a vital liberty.”
 The Boston Globe called the opinion “an important blow for civil liberties.”